themancalledzac/menu/README.md

   - future images of designs: \_\_\_
   - Working with Trello task board: **_screenshot?_**
   - Will be using Travis CI for testing on deployment.

 ---

+## Challenges

+---

+- Doing an entire application on my own can seem daunting, but breaking it into smaller bite size chunks has been the best path towards success.
+A few of the challenges I've been facing are:

+  - Moving towards custom CSS instead of using a framework.
+    - I really wanted to challenge myself on this project by removing all framework code, and forcing myself to problem solve each little bit.
+This has/will include Hover effects, loading animation, screen resizing, menu change based on width, page components looking modern, accordian style functionality for the creation page, and many many more.

+---